 While the M249 does potentially offer somewhat greater range than an AR-15, its cartridge is known to be a mediocre penetrator of cover and building materials, particularly compared to full power rifle cartridges.
 However, for the generally shorter military engagement ranges of today, it’s a reliable, useful weapon.

-Fun Fact: M249s are often seen in movies and on TV, often wrongly blasting away with abandon from endlessly self-refilling magazines.
+Fun Fact: M249s are often seen in movies and on TV, often wrongly blasting away with abandon from the hip from endlessly self-refilling magazines.

 GENERAL PURPOSE MACHINE GUNS: America’s GPG, during the Vietnam era and later was the M60.
 Despite an initially finicky reputation and some odd design features—such as the ability of the gas piston to be installed backward, turning the gun into a huge single shot rifle—regular improvements have been made over the years and it is still in limited service.